-In section 3.3 on page 17 it was mentioned that small slant angles are allowed for the L-shaped finder element of a Data Matrix ECC 200 code.
+In section 3.3 on page 21 it was mentioned that small slant angles are allowed for the L-shaped finder element of a Data Matrix ECC 200 code.
+PDF417 and QR Code can also be read with slight perspective or radial distortions.
 Large slant angles may lead to problems for all symbols, independent of the symbol type.
 If a symbol is strongly skewed because of radial or perspective distortions, a PDF417 or a QR Code cannot be decoded and a Data Matrix ECC 200 is not even detected as a valid symbol.
 To nevertheless decode those symbols, you have to rectify the image before applying the operator find_data_code_2d.

 If you have a set of images with slanted symbols we recommend a calibrated rectification.
-Comprehensive information can be found in the Solution Guide II-F, section 3.3 on page 49.
-For single symbols or a set of symbols lying in the same plane, the HDevelop program 2d_data_codes_rectify_symbol.dev provides a fast solution for an uncalibrated rectification of a perspective distortion, which requires a little manual effort.
+Comprehensive information can be found in the Solution Guide III-C, section 3.4 on page 62.
+For single symbols or a set of symbols lying in the same plane, the HDevelop program solution_guide\2d_data_codes\2d_data_codes\2d_data_codes_rectify_symbol.hdev provides a fast solution for an uncalibrated rectification of a perspective distortion, which requires a little manual effort.